I.Q.: Intelligent Qube: Scoring

 Clearing an individual cube is worth 100 points.
 Cubes cleared while an advantage cube is being detonated are worth 200 points each, regardless of if they are being cleared by the player or the advantage cube.
 At the end of each level, the number of the rows left on the stage is multiplied by 1,000 and added to the score—this score typically has a maximum of 40,000 (Except for the 1st, 3rd and Final Stages, their maximum scores are 27,000, 39,000 and 29,000 respectively).

 When the game is over, either by finishing all the levels or by falling off the stage, the total score is displayed, as well as an I.Q.
-This I.Q (a play on the term "intelligence quotient") is ostensibly the player's efficiency in clearing cubes, on a scale of 0 to 999 (for instance, beating the game without using a continue gives you an I.Q of at least 350); however, it is simply a percentage of the score.
+This I.Q (a play on the term "intelligence quotient") is ostensibly the player's efficiency in clearing cubes, on a scale of 0 to 999 (for instance, beating the game without using a continue gives the player an I.Q of at least 350).
+However, it is simply a percentage of the score.
 Total scores for a well-played game without the use of continues are in the order of 1 million points.
-If the player falls of the stage, the player's progress of the game is displayed and the player is given the option to continue playing.
+If the player falls of the stage, the progress of the game is displayed and an option to continue playing is given.

 By beating the game multiple times, additional characters that move faster than the default character, are unlocked.
 Characters include Eliot (the default), Cynthia (Cherry in Kurushi), and Spike the dog.
-Each complete play through of the game takes approximately two hours at Level 0 speed, or about 75 minutes at Level 4 speed.
+Each complete playthrough of the game takes approximately two hours at Level 0 speed, or about 75 minutes at Level 4 speed.
 Also, by beating the game once, players can unlock the Original Mode where they can create their own puzzles.
 However, IQ and roll counters are not calculated.

 Kurushi Final

-In 1999, a sequel to I.Q.: Intelligent Qube was released known as Kurushi Final: Mental Blocks (I.Q.
-Final in Japan).
-The game play is similar to the first game, but there are several differences in terms of design, and new challenges are added such as 100 Attack, Survival Mode, and Create.
+A sequel to I.Q. was released as I.Q Final for Japan in 1998 and Kurushi Final: Mental Blocks for Europe in 1999.
+The gameplay is similar to the first game, but there are several differences in terms of design, and new challenges are added such as 100 Attack, Survival Mode, and Create.
 In this game, the new default character is Abel.
-Unlike the first game, there are different unlockable characters in the game, including the original characters from I.Q.: Intelligent Qube.
+Unlike the first game, there are different unlockable characters, including the original characters from I.Q.: Intelligent Qube.
 New unlockables include Kimti (a cave man), April (a nurse), Morgan (a military man), Dickson (a basketball player), and Atlas (a polar bear).

 Kurushi Final

 This is the normal game mode of the titular game.
 However, by beating the game with an IQ of 500 or above or staying in Survival Mode for 20 minutes or longer, the player unlocks Tektonics.
-If the player gets a game over, instead of asking to continue playing, the game allows the player to select a stage from the first up to the farthest stage where the player cleared (8th Stage being the maximum).
+If the player gets a game over, instead of being asked to continue playing, the game allows the player to select a stage from the first up to the furthest stage that was cleared (8th Stage being the maximum).